MicrosoftDocs/learn/learn-pr/github/github-actions-ci/includes/2b-github-actions-essential-features.md

 For more information on viewing logs for your workflow runs, checkout [Using workflow run logs](https://docs.github.com/en/actions/managing-workflow-runs/using-workflow-run-logs#searching-logs).

-## Accessing the workflow logs from the REST API
+## Access the workflow logs from the REST API

 In addition to viewing logs using the GitHub UI, you can also use GitHub's REST API to view logs for workflow runs, re-run workflows, or even cancel workflow runs.
 To view a workflow run's log using the API, you need to send a `GET` request to the logs endpoint.
 Keep in mind that anyone with read access to the repository can use this endpoint.
 If the repository is private you must use an access token with the `repo` scope.